-Silver alert: ACSO searching Natchez man, 69, missing since Dec.
-8 - Mississippi's Best Community Newspaper
+Missing Natchez man found deceased in woods near his house - Mississippi's Best Community Newspaper

+NATCHEZ —Adams County Sheriff’s Office investigators found the body of a man who had been missing since Dec.
+8 in a wooded area near his home on Monday evening, Adams County Sheriff Travis Patten said.

-NATCHEZ — The Adams County Sheriff’s Office has issued a missing person alert for 69-year-old Harold “Hal” House of Natchez.
+The Adams County Sheriff’s office had put out a missing persons “Silver Alert” earlier Monday afternoon saying that Harold “Hal” House, 69, had been missing since Dec.
+8.

-House was last seen wearing khakis and an unknown color shirt Dec.
-8, 2020 at approximately 8:30 a.m. in Natchez, a news release from ACSO states.
+House had last been seen at approximately 8:30 a.m.
+Dec.
+8 in Natchez wearing khakis and an unknown color shirt, according to a news release from ACSO.

-He is 6 feet, zero inches tall and weighs approximately 180 pounds.

-No known vehicle is involved in his disappearance at this time, the release states.
+Patten said a search party found House in the woods near his home at approximately 4:30 p.m.
+Monday, and Adams County Coroner James Lee arrived on the scene and pronounced House dead shortly after.

+Lee said the cause of the death was undetermined and that it did not appear to be due to any foul play.

 Severe thunderstorm warning issued for Adams County and surrounding areas